uyuni-project/sumaform/README_ADVANCED.md

 PXE boot hosts are unprovisioned hosts that are capable of booting from their networking card.
 Additionally, they have a hardware type of "Genuine Intel" to make provisioning via SUSE Manager for Retail easier.

-"unprovisioned" means that they are completly unprepared: no SSH keys, no initialization at all.
+"unprovisioned" means that they are completely unprepared: no SSH keys, no initialization at all.

 SUSE Manager makes use of PXE booting in two use cases: cobbler, and Retail.